meganli0818/Data-Mining-2425S-Group-6/README.md

 ## Project Structure

-- `ullman_algo/` – contains our implementation of Ullman's algorithm
+- `ullman_algo/` – contains both our Node-based and Edge-based implementations of Ullman's algorithm
 - `Apriori_Node.py` – our implementation of the Apriori (by node) FSM algorithm
 - `Apriori_Edge.py` – our implementation of the Apriori (by edge) FSM algorithm
 - `main.py` – entry point for running FSM on your dataset